philadias/freelabel/README.md

 WACV proceedings: to be included

+### Disclaimer: this project is the first experience of the involved students with Javascript and Django.
+Despite our efforts to keep it fairly organized and functional, there is significant room for improvement.
+We appreciate any feedback for improving the tool, but cannot provide any type of support/warranty

+## Notes on code organization: check Notes_on_FreeLabel.pdf

 ## Requirements:
 - python3 and corresponding pip3
 - virtualenv, which can be installed through 'pip install virtualenv' (see https://virtualenv.pypa.io/en/latest/installation/)